 Information for academies funded on estimated pupil numbers

-For most academies, the 2015 autumn census return forms the basis for calculating pupil led funding for the 2016 to 2017 academic year.
-In some cases we use an estimate of pupil numbers if their funding agreement includes a clause to this effect.
+For most academies, the 2016 autumn census return forms the basis for calculating pupil led funding for the 2017 to 2018 academic year.
+In some cases we use an estimate of pupil numbers if the academy’s funding agreement includes a clause to this effect.

 The types of academies funded on estimates include: